secretGeek/today-i-learned-staging/npm/rebuild.md

-## NPM can't find local packages
+## NPM can't find local packages -- empty node_modules bin folder?

 Ever had a situation where npm can't run local packages?

-For example `npm run tests` is failing because the first thing it does it `jest` and node can't find `jest`?
+For example `npm run tests` is failing because the first thing it does is `jest`, and node can't find `jest`?

-It could be that you haven't installed the packages, if so, used `npm install` to do that... but I think you know about `npm install` and it's probably *not* that.
+It could be that you haven't installed the packages, if so, use `npm install` to do that... but I think you know about `npm install` and it's probably *not* that.

-What I found recently was that the folder `node_modules/.bin` was pretty much empty.
+What I found recently was that the folder `node_modules/.bin` was pretty much *empty*.
 What it *should* have had was a whole lot of files, three files for each command that can be run, e.g.

 	webpack
 	webpack.cmd